Internal versus external promotion [1 of 4]

 Hence, promotion is one of the few big positive reinforcements we get in our careers.
 So if promotion applications are unsuccessful, academics often feel very deeply about this.
 For some it can be like geting a dozen rejections for journal submissions and grant application submissions all in one go.
 Moreover, as our work is typically such an important part of our personal identity, rejection of an internal promotion application in particular can feel like a rejection from someone close to you, hurting both your feelings and your pride.

 And that’s what I want to focus on in the remainder of this post, the difference between internal and external promotion.
 Let me readily declare my own experience (and thus possible bias) here.
-In the early part of my career I felt I had to move jobs to get my promotion to Senior Lecturer; my promotion applications to Associate Professor and Full Professor were both rejected the first time around.
+In the early part of my career I felt I had to move institutions to get my external promotion to Senior Lecturer; my (internal) promotion applications to Associate Professor and Full Professor were both rejected the first time around.
 I have been part of dozens of recruitment and internal promotion panels and have seen opinions clash, games being played, and emotions run high.
 So it should be no surprise that this is one of the longest blogposts I have ever published.
 I have therefore split it in four parts.
 Make sure you get to part 4 as there are some useful tips there:

 Internal vs. external promotion